Jlucero95/Jlucero95/README.md

 Hello

-My name is Jeremy Lucero and I am on a path to Front-end Web Development.
+My name is Jeremy Lucero and I am on a path to become Front-end Web Development.

 Things I am currently learning: